cmoore-sp/format_filesize/README.md

 # Format Filesize
 This is a small function to format a BLOB filesize (or any number or filesize) into GB, MB, KB.
+Function is written in PLSQL (PL/SQL).

 # Function Call
 ```sql